prestonmcmillian/DrugReleaseProfilesShapes/README.md

 # DrugReleaseProfilesShapes
 The prediction of drug release profiles using machine learning from shapes to create personalized release profiles.
+Includes code, datasets, and results.